Vocational Diploma Maintenance of Connected Production Systems | rncp35698

 BTS Contrôle Industriel et Régulation Automatique</manutention

-The contents and pedagogical objectives are in accordance with the National Education referential.
+The curriculum and educational objectives are in line with the National Education Standards.

-Access is individualized and personalized according to the results of the positioning phase.
+Access is tailored to each individual based on the results of the assessment phase.

 Professional and technological field